 LG is an audio monolith and household name.
-It sticks to what it knows and hasn’t deviated from its neckband wireless formula with the LG Tone Style SL5.
+It sticks to what it knows and hasn’t deviated from its neckband wireless formula with the LG TONE Style SL5.
 This headset features retractable earbuds, high-performance quick charging, and a sleek design for all listeners.
-If your budget is $100, these may be the ‘buds for you.
+Anyone with a tight budget will appreciate these earbuds, but they’re difficult to find.

 LG provides three pairs of ear tips: small, medium, and large.
-For $100, I would’ve hoped to see an alternative material, like memory foam.
+For the original $100 USD, I hoped to see an alternative material, like memory foam.
 If you gravitate toward thicker silicone or want memory foam, you’ll benefit from throwing a few bucks down for a third-party option.

-This headset doesn't offer many features but is a great pick for listeners who want something easy to operate and keep track of.
+This headset doesn't offer many features but is a great pick for listeners who want something easy to operate.

 A slightly rubberized material gives the neckband some flex, making it easy to pack into a confined bag.
 I wish the material created more friction, as the band constantly slid about while walking, unlike the RHA T20 Wireless.
 The left anterior side of the neckband houses a covered USB-C input, power button, and volume rocker, which lets you skip or replay tracks when depressed for one second.
 This arrangement is great.
 It’s intuitive and easy to find the buttons without blindly scavenging around.